corbinheist/champions-of-trevail/content/campaign/campaign-summary.md

 + (See Advantage) Some Legendary beings are so powerful that they defy conventional approaches.
 You'll need an advantage against them to even have a chance.

 ### House-rules

+#### Miscellaneous Rulings

+- I want this game and world to be collaborative and improvisational with you, the players.
+- Expect rolls, and ad-hoc rulings.
+I will do my best to maintain a running list of rulings and decisions so that we can maintain consistency.
+- Some House-Rules might need adjustment during play to better suit the pacing and power-scaling of the campaign.
+We'll do this as needed and retcon where appropriate.

 #### Advantage and Disadvantage